Security-Onion-Solutions/securityonion-docs/suricata.rst

 PCAP
 ----

-For most modes, full packet capture is written to disk by :ref:`stenographer` but you can optionally switch this to Suricata.
+For new installations in either ``Eval`` or ``Standalone`` mode, full packet capture is written to disk by Suricata.
+For other deployments, full packet capture is written to disk by :ref:`stenographer` but you can optionally switch this to Suricata.

 .. warning::

-        This Suricata PCAP feature is in BETA!
-We recommend that you test this feature thoroughly in a test environment.
+        If you are considering switching your existing deployment from :ref:`stenographer` to Suricata PCAP, then we recommend that you test this feature thoroughly in a test environment first.

 If you would like to experiment with Suricata PCAP, then you can go to :ref:`administration` --> Configuration --> Global and select the ``pcapengine`` setting.
 That setting should default to ``STENO`` but you can change it to either ``TRANSITION`` or ``SURICATA``.
 If you don't need your old :ref:`stenographer` PCAP at all, then you can immediately set ``pcapengine`` to ``SURICATA`` and manually delete the contents of the :ref:`stenographer` PCAP and index directories.
 However, most folks will probably want to use the ``TRANSITION`` option as it will keep :ref:`stenographer` running but not capturing traffic so that you can retrieve older :ref:`stenographer` PCAP as well as new Suricata PCAP. :ref:`stenographer` will then start purging its old PCAP as Suricata uses more space.
 Once your old :ref:`stenographer` PCAP has fully aged off, you can change the ``pcapengine`` setting to ``SURICATA`` to fully disable :ref:`stenographer`.